mk/clerk-px23/README.md

 >
 > – Jeffrey Simon

 Another often elusive aspect in the academic discourse on programming is aesthetics.

+> Attractive things do work better—their attractiveness produces positive emotions, causing mental processes to be more creative, more tolerant of minor difficulties.
+>
+> – Don Norman, Emotional Design

 We believe the ability to generate decently designed output, without extra effort, contributes to  people having a positive experience when using the tool.
-As exemplified by the following quote.

-> I think Clerk is just so freaking beautiful.
-“The Book of Clerk” is so pleasing to look at, I actually find myself admiring it over and over.
-Kudos to everyone involved [...]
->
-> – Gene Kim

 ## Related